Jennifer Goodlander

 About Jennifer Goodlander

-Professor Goodlander’s main area of research and teaching centers on tensions between tradition and modernity as expressed in transnational performance, literature, and other arts—primarily in Indonesia and Southeast Asia.
-She is especially interested in the productive boundary between text, embodiment, material culture, and visual representation as investigated through an ethnographic lens.
+My main area of research and teaching centers on tensions between tradition and modernity as expressed in transnational performance, literature, and other arts.
+I am especially interested in the productive boundary between text, embodiment, material culture, and visual representation as investigated through an ethnographic lens.
+I focus on Indonesia and Southeast Asia from a global perspective, especially interrogating dynamics between the so-called East and West.

-She has received many grants and fellowships for her performance work and research on Asian performance, including a Fulbright Fellowship to Indonesia and funding from the Andrew W. Mellon Foundation.
-As a theatre director and puppet artist she has worked nationally and internationally.
-Professor Goodlander is the recent past president for the Association of Asian Performance.
+I have received many grants and fellowships for my performance work and research on Asian performance, including a Fulbright Fellowship to Indonesia and funding from the Andrew W. Mellon Foundation.
+As a theatre director and puppet artist I have worked nationally and internationally.

-Currently, Dr. Goodlander is working on several projects related to intercultural performance theory in order to trouble the Western hegemonic dynamic generally associated with intercultural performance by drawing on recent theories of global Asia(s).
+The second book project examines the lives and work of numerous Americans and Europeans who traveled to Indonesia, especially the island of Bali.
+I look at their work and lives through the lens of intercultural performance theory in order to trouble the Western hegemonic dynamic generally associated with intercultural performance by drawing on recent theories of global Asia(s).